ITDevPA/ITDevPA/README.md

 - 👋 Hi, I’m @ITDevPA
 - 👀 I’m interested in ... web and desktop programming
-- 🌱 I’m currently learning ... scripting languages
+- 🌱 I’m currently learning ... scripting languages and improve C# knowledge
 - 💞️ I’m looking to collaborate on ...
 C# , Android
 - 📫 How to reach me ...